agentloopfyi/agentloopfyi.github.io/_posts/2025-12-03-hitl-langgraph.markdown

 📌 **What is HITL?**

 When you have introduced quite a lot of autonomy in your workflows but still there are some actions that are best taken care by humans, then you can introduce an "interrupt".. that brings a human action into the agent loop.
 The agent will wait, until a human takes and action, by persisting the state of the workflow till that point, and then resume based on the action that the human has taken.
-The action taken by the human could be a response with a semantic meaning that could be resolve to an action, or you can provide choices like, "Yes", "No", "Approve", "Reject", etc, and resume the graph from the interrupt.
+The action taken by the human could be a response with a semantic meaning that could be resolved to an action, or you can provide choices like, "Yes", "No", "Approve", "Reject", etc, and resume the graph from the interrupt.

 📌 **How HITL internally works?**